SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 * How to define the database schema for the HANA database, and you will.
 * How to build and deploy the schema to your HDI container.

-## Explore the package.json file and it's contents
+## Explore the package.json file and its contents

-The `package.json` file includes all Node.js project specific configurations like project name, version, dependencies, and run scripts but also cds specific configurations like the HANA runtime information.
+The `package.json` file includes all Node.js project-specific configurations like project name, version, dependencies, and run scripts but also CDS-specific configurations like the HANA runtime information.

 👉 Open the `package.json` file.

 👉 Exermine the dependencies.
-Notice how there is a dependency for `langchain`, and the `CAP-LLM-Plugin`.
+Notice that there is a dependency for `Langchain` and the `CAP-LLM-Plugin`.

 ![define-db-schema-package-json](./assets/01-define-db-schema-package-json.png)